Martinmas is on the 11th of November.

 Goose is often served in England on this day, as geese that weren’t going to be kept through the winter would be slaughtered as well as the pigs.
 In Sweden, the goose that is served is called the “Marten Gas” (Martin Goose.)

-In Italy, Turkeys are often slaughtered and eaten instead on the 11th of November.
+In Italy, turkeys are now often slaughtered and eaten instead on the 11th of November.

 In the Jura region of Switzerland, where Tête de Moine Cheese is made, an aspic is made from parts of the pigs such as the trotters and tails.